.ee: Criticism

 The new order of domain registering in 2010 was met with great controversy.

 The relaunch of the registry was at one point delayed to be reassessed.
-When the relaunch was finalized, the annual fee for a .ee domain was announced to be 285 Estonian kroons (18.2 euros) plus tax, which was met with wide criticism.
+When the relaunch was finalized, the annual fee for a .ee domain was announced to be 285 Estonian kroons (18.20 euros) plus tax, which was met with significant backlash.

 A list of shortcomings was presented in a public notice to Estonian Internet Foundation by Tõnu Samuel and Jaan Jänesmäe, mentioning that the .ee domain had become the most expensive TLD in Europe.
 Their cause gained over 800 supporters on Facebook.

 The NGO Estonian Internet Community was founded partly as a reaction to the controversial domain reform with 22 founding members.
 Its board is made up of Tõnu Samuel, Elver Loho and Heiti Kender.

-Recently it noted on its blog that several of its members had lost faith in the possibility of any sort of compromise and had independently written e-mails to IANA asking them to step in to resolve the controversy.
+In 2010 it noted on its blog that several of its members had lost faith in the possibility of any sort of compromise and had independently written e-mails to IANA asking them to step in to resolve the controversy.

 Over the following years the annual fee has gradually dropped, reaching 6 euros on 1 January 2017.